Dinosaur Valley State Park

 - Borrow a Junior Ranger Explorer Pack for the kids in your group!

-Citizen’s Park Ranger Academy: Experience the adventure of working in a state park in this unique, five-week program.
-We cover wildland firefighting, search and rescue, interpretive programs, park operations, law enforcement and more.
-The program is free; students must be at least 15 years old.
-The upcoming academy will take place at Dinosaur Valley and Cleburne State Parks from April 4 – April 25, 2015; visit the academy's web page to learn more.
+Experience the adventure of working in a state park in this unique, four-week program.
+We cover wildland firefighting, interpretive programs, park operations, law enforcement and more.
+The program is free; students must be at least 13 years old.
+The next academy will be at Dinosaur Valley, Cleburne and Meridian state parks in April 2017; visit the academy's web page to learn more.

 - Glen Rose, the “Dinosaur Capital of Texas”: Tour the square, visit Barnard’s Mill and Art Museum and the Somervell County Museum.